 Your family’s personal preferences

-Talk with the health care team about your child’s ongoing medical care and any concerns you have about his or her future health.
+Talk with the health care team about your child’s ongoing medical care and any concerns you have about their future health.

 The next section in this guide is Survivorship.
 It describes how to cope with challenges in everyday life after a cancer diagnosis.
 Use the menu to choose a different section to read in this guide.